Subscribe to my Newsletter

 How to get to Gdansk

-The airport is well connected to the city by train and only 10 kilometers from the city center.
-Cab and Uber are also a good alternative.
+The airport is easy to reach by public transport.
+It is also only 10 kilometers from the city centre – so cabs and Uber are also a good alternative.

 Money & Currency